hvasbath/beat/docs/examples/FFI_static.rst

-Scenario II: static finite-fault optimization
+Example 3: static finite-fault optimization
 ---------------------------------------------

-In this scenario we will determine a variable slip distribution for the L'aquila 2009 earthquake by using static InSAR data.
+In this example we will determine a variable slip distribution for the L'aquila 2009 earthquake by using static InSAR data.
-The data is the exact same from `Scenario I <https://hvasbath.github.io/beat/examples/Rectangular.html#>`__, where the overall geometry of the fault plane was estimated.
+The data is the exact same from `example 2 <https://hvasbath.github.io/beat/examples/Rectangular.html#>`__, where the overall geometry of the fault plane was estimated.
-It is a requirement to have Scenario I completed in order to follow the instructions and commands given in this scenario.
+It is a requirement to have example I completed in order to follow the instructions and commands given in this example.

 Please make sure that you are one level above the Laquila project folder (created earlier).::